A single copy of this article may be reprinted for personal, noncommercial use only.

-How you learn about your child's condition — if your child has cerebral palsy — may depend on how severe the disabilities are, when problems first appear, and whether there were any significant risk factors during the pregnancy or delivery.
+If your child has cerebral palsy, how you learn about your child's condition may depend on the severity of the disabilities, when problems first appeared, and whether there were any risk factors during the pregnancy or delivery.

 It's important to take your child to all regularly scheduled well-baby visits and annual appointments during childhood.
 These visits are an opportunity for your child's doctor to monitor your child's development in key areas, including: